 Asphalt roofing materials have a silica granular surface much like fine gravel.
 This “gravel” is there to reflect uv rays and extend the life of the shingle.
 As the asphalt ages it becomes brittle and these granules will come out over time.

 If you see a lot of these granules in your gutters, then chances are the roof is getting to the end of its lifespan.
 We also look for bare spots in asphalt shingles and inspect closely for signs of tearing and or war page.
 If we notice shingles curling up it’s generally our recommendation to have them replaced.

-  Most of our roof inspections identify whether you’re able to have insurance claim replacement repair at only the cost of your deductible.
+Most of our roof inspections identify whether you’re able to have an insurance claim replacement repair at only the cost of your deductible.

 We inspect wooden shake shingles for signs of dry rot and war page.
 These types of shingles are split on at least one face and either tapered or straight.
 They typically have a tendency to dry rot as well as show signs of war page.
 The result of this can lead to interior damages.

 A metal roof has a design life of 50 years if maintained and properly painted.
-Metal roofing comes in galvanized iron or steel, aluminum, copper and even leads in older homes.
+Metal roofing comes in galvanized iron or steel, aluminum, copper and even lead on older homes.
 Each has its own wear characteristics.
 We look for signs of pitting, rusting and corrosion that can be the natural result of aging.
 We also inspect for loose or open seams and joints that can lead to leaking.

 Slate, clay tile and asbestos cement shingles are high end roofing materials and will last the lifetime of the home if cared for properly.
 However, they are subject to ice damage in certain climates.
 Due to the nature of them being so brittle and easily broken, the best way for us to provide this inspection initially is with binoculars to get a close look at their condition.
 We check for broken, chipped or missing pieces.